Indesit Washing Machine Error Codes

 | 6 flashes | F06 | Drum not rotating | Check drum rotates freely.
 Inspect carbon brushes. |

 | 7 flashes | F07 | Motor / tachogenerator fault | Check brushes first.
 Test tachogenerator resistance.
-See: Indesit F07 guide. |
+See – Indesit 7 flashes guide and F07 deep-dive. |

 | 8 flashes | F08 | Door interlock fault | Close door firmly.
 If code persists, test interlock and replace.
-See: 8 flashes guide. |
+See – 8 flashes guide. |

 | 9 flashes | F09 | Overheating fault | Allow machine to cool fully.
 Investigate overtemperature cause before restarting. |

-| 10 flashes | F10 | Fill or motor control fault (model dependent) | See: 10 flashes guide. |
+| 10 flashes | F10 | Fill or motor control fault (model dependent) | See – 10 flashes guide. |

-What to check before calling an engineer
+What should you check before calling an engineer?

 -